will-0/willhalfpenny.me/docs/_posts/2025-01-27-intro-to-linkml.markdown

 ### Easy transformations

 In the same step (within ~1 minute's worth of reading) you've already got to the next feature, where you can translate a object in one format (e.g. JSON) into another (e.g. RDF Turtle), with a single command.

-It brought a tear to my eye.
+Cue a small tear being brought to my eye.

 ### Visualization

 Data visualization is, to me, a very important part of data modelling.
-As well as making it easier to communicate with domain experts (who may not be comfortable reading markup), it think it is a good cognitive aid in getting to grips with what we've built.
+As well as making it easier to communicate with domain experts that may not be comfortable reading markup, I also find it a good cognitive aid.

 LinkML allows you to easily create UML diagrams from a data model, such as the one below: